lanzani/computer-vision-design-patterns/README.md

 ### Examples

-Check the `dev/dev_event.py` file for comprehensive examples of both event types.
+Check the `dev` folder for comprehensive examples of both event types.

 ## Counters